jbronder/jbronder/README.md

 ### About Me
 A licensed structural engineer who enjoys writing software and tools.
-I currently build things related to structural engineering and the built environment and put them on web.
-I currently build things in mostly TypeScript and JavaScript though I have built things in Go, Python, and C++.
+I build things related to structural engineering and the built environment and put them on web.
+I use mostly TypeScript and JavaScript though I have built things in Go, Python, and C++.

 <!--
 ## Hi there 👋